Warlock (Hall novel): Reception

 Hall's most famous novel, Warlock was a finalist for the 1958 Pulitzer Prize and has since been hailed as a classic of American West literature.
 Michelle Latiolais, a professor of English at the University of California, Irvine, described Warlock as belonging to the "pantheon of western masterpieces" alongside Cormac McCarthy's Blood Meridian and John Williams's Butcher's Crossing.

 Thomas Pynchon and Richard Fariña were fans of the novel when they were students at Cornell University.
 In an introduction to Fariña's Been Down So Long It Looks Like Up To Me, Pynchon writes, "We set about getting others to read it too, and for a while we had a micro-cult going.
 Soon a number of us were talking in Warlock dialogue, a kind of thoughtful, stylized Victorian-Wild West diction."
 Pynchon praised it for restoring "to the myth of Tombstone its full, mortal, blooded humanity" and for showing "that what is called society, with its law and order, is as frail, as precarious, as flesh and can be snuffed out and assimilated into the desert as easily as a corpse can.
 It is the deep sensitivity to abysses that makes Warlock one of our best American novels."
 Robert Stone was another fan, and wrote the introduction to the New York Review Books Classics edition.
+Cormac McCarthy put it on a list of novels that inspired Blood Meridian.